tomsoderlund/sql-wizard/README.md

 ## Creating REST routes serverless (e.g. for Next.js and Vercel)

+This is a great way of using a Postgres database (you can get a free database from [ElephantSQL](https://www.elephantsql.com/?ref=tomsoderlund)) in a serverless way.

-Set up a folder structure in `/pages/api` with a file (or folder) for each endpoint, e.g:
+Next.js example: set up a folder structure in `/pages/api` with a file (or folder) for each endpoint, e.g:

 - 📁 `/pages/api`
 	- 📁 `articles`